The poster printer is open to all current Penn students, faculty, staff, UPHS staff, and affiliates.

 Business administrators!
 We no longer accept Departmental Copy Cards.

+We have most Penn logos in high resolution, but not every single department's logo.
 We recommend not using a Penn logo that you simply downloaded from a generic Penn webpage, because when printed at poster-size, the image can appear fuzzy or pixelated.
 The University provides higher resolution versions of the Penn logo and shield for "members of the University community in applications supporting the University's mission."
 Logo images and usage guidelines are at http://www.upenn.edu/about/styleguide-logo-download

 We will not be responsible for errors that are consistent with the file.
 Please make sure you proof-read your poster before the file is sent to the printer (our staff will give you the time to do so).

-We can make minor edits to your poster during your half-hour appointment slot.
+You can make minor edits to your poster during your half-hour appointment slot.
 If edits will take more than the allotted time, you may be asked to reschedule.

 The lab's paper cutter handles sizes up to 72 inches.
 If your poster is longer, we can either center it in order to distribute the extra space evenly at the top and bottom, or you can fold it over or cut it yourself with scissors.